fenago/katacoda-scenarios/learn-openshift/openshift-core-concepts/steps/4/text.md

-# Note:
-Above curl command will return project information you created in the earlier step.

 When we use the oc command, it makes an API call to the OpenShift cluster using user credentials.

 Let's quickly talk about each of user types in OpenShift.